agvicente/final-project/fase1/artigo_completo_metodologia.md

 **Research Impact**:
 This work establishes a new standard for IoT security research by providing:
-- Evidence-based algorithm recommendations with computational considerations
+- **Scalability Solutions**: Practical approaches for training on million-scale datasets with commodity hardware
+- **Evidence-based Recommendations**: Algorithm selection balancing performance and computational efficiency
-- Performance benchmarks for both supervised and anomaly detection approaches
+- **Performance Benchmarks**: Quantitative baselines for both supervised and anomaly detection on large-scale data
-- Reusable experimental framework with automated analysis generation
+- **Reusable Framework**: Complete experimental infrastructure with optimized configurations
-- Foundation for large-scale IoT security deployment planning
+- **Deployment Guidance**: Resource planning and algorithm selection for production IoT environments

 The expected results will contribute significantly to the growing body of knowledge in IoT security by providing comprehensive algorithm comparisons, detailed performance insights, and a sophisticated experimental framework for the research community.